mattbeckley/PDALIntro/IntrotoPDAL_Part2.md

 ![Siuslaw Bounds](./images/SiuslawRiverBounds.jpeg)

 - For rough estimations of boundaries, this is usually sufficient.
 To obtain a more precise fit of the data alter some of the parameters in the [filters.hexbin](https://pdal.io/en/2.5.3/stages/filters.hexbin.html#filters-hexbin) command.
 The "edge_size" parameter is particularly useful for this scenario as it controls the size of the hexagon boundaries used to estimate whether a section of the dataset should be considered.
 Finding an appropriate value for edge_size can be an iterative process.
-For example, try using a vlue of "50" units (for this dataset, the units are feet).
+For example, try using a value of "50" units (for this dataset, the units are feet).

 ```
 >> pdal tindex create --tindex ./data/Siuslaw_bounds50.shp --filters.hexbin.edge_size=50 --filespec ./data/Siuslaw.laz -f "ESRI Shapefile"